conversejs/converse.js/docs/source/configuration.rst

 Examples: ``HH:MM``, ``hh:mm``, ``hh:mm a``.

 This option makes the time format for the time shown, for each message, configurable.
-Converse can be configured to show the time in 24hr or 12hr format.
-The default value gives a 24hr time-format.
-To change it to 12hr, use `hh:mm`, and to display
-AM/PM, use `hh:mm a`.
+Converse uses `moment.js<https://momentjs.com/>`_ for showing time.
+This option allows the configuration of the format in which `moment` will display the time for the messages.
+For detailed description of time-format options available for `moment` visit the website.

 use_otr_by_default
 ------------------